HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             "description": "Email address for the individual.",
             ...
         }

+    Each *description* should be one or more phrases or sentences and end in a full stop (period).

 1. **type:** The JSON type of value required for the metadata field.
 The *type* value will be displayed in the Metadata Dictionary on the Data Portal.